theoccasionoctopus/theoccasionoctopus-bots-import/README.md

 These bots import data from various sources and send it to the API of an Occasion Octopus server.

 They are Open Source under the Apache license.
+See https://www.theoccasionoctopus.net/ for more.

 ## Setup